farheenshaikh21/PlacifyMe/README.md

-# Placement Management System
+# PlacifyMe - Placement Management System

-A **Python + Tkinter + SQLite based Placement Management System** designed to manage student registrations, company details, and placement selections for a college placement cell.
+A **Python + Tkinter + SQLite based Placement Management System** designed to manage student registrations, company details, and recruitments for a college placement cell.

-This project provides separate modules for **Admin**, **Students**, and **Companies**, allowing smooth handling of placement-related data through a graphical user interface.
+This project provides separate modules for **Admin**, **Students**, and **Companies**, allowing smooth handling of placement related data through a graphical user interface.

 ---